vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 - (4) The autumnal equinox in 3° 20' of Vishakha.

-From these data, astronomers have calculated that the solstitial colure occupied the above position be- tween 1269 B.C. to 1181 B.C.
+From these data, astronomers have calculated that the solstitial colure occupied the above position be###tween 1269 B.C. to 1181 B.C.
 There are many passages in the Taittiriya Samhita and the Taittiriya Brahmana where the Krittikas occupy the first place in the list of the Nakshatras.
 We must, therefore, presume that